-Teaching is one of my passions – I have taught, and delivered lectures in Dublin City University, Trinity College Dublin, The Liberties College, Dublin.
-I also have workshops that I deliver to midwives, doulas, and other birthworkers (my next one will be in Cork in November).
+Teaching is one of my passions – I have taught, and delivered lectures in Dublin City University, Trinity College Dublin, University College Dublin, and The Liberties College, Dublin.
+I also have workshops that I deliver to midwives, doulas, and other birthworkers.

-I returned to education as a thirty-two-year-old lone parent of two girls – who were then aged 18 and 44 months, respectively.
-I graduated from the National University of Ireland, Maynooth with a BA(Hons) in Psychology and Sociology in 2009.
-Two years later, I undertook an MA in Sexuality Studies at Dublin City University.
+I returned to education as a thirty-two-year-old lone parent.
+My girls were then aged 18 and 44 months, respectively.
+In 2009, I graduated from the National University of Ireland, Maynooth with a BA(Hons) in Psychology and Sociology.
+Two years later, I started my first Master’s degree; an MA in Sexuality Studies at Dublin City University.
 In 2013, I was invited to undertake a PhD in Trinity College, Dublin and I spent a year there researching the experiences of pregnant and birthing women who were survivors of child sexual abuse.
-Then, my supervisor retired, and in 2015 I went north to Queen’s University Belfast, where I earned an LLM in International Human Rights Law.
-In September of 2017, I returned to DCU and am currently enrolled there, working on my PhD.
-My research focuses on the relationships between mothers and daughters, where both have a history of child sexual abuse.
+Then, my supervisor retired, and I went north to Queen’s University Belfast, where I earned an LLM in International Human Rights Law.
+In September of 2017, I returned to DCU, where I am currently enrolled, working on my PhD.
+My research focuses on transgenerational trauma, with specific regard to women and child sexual abuse.

 I spent my entire 20s married to the wrong men (yes, plural!) and they were both abusive, and violent.
 My first was a psychopath, my second a narcissist.
 I was lucky to escape with my life from each of those relationships, and I know that many women are not as fortunate.